 Although continuous reinforcement is considered the best way to teach a new behavior quickly, partial reinforcement can work, too.
 Just think about gambling.
-Even if you are not a big gambler yourself, you may know someone who sits at the slot machines for hours, waiting for that jackpot to hit.
-Even if they don’t win something one day, they will go back to the casino later hoping for big winnings.
+Even if you are not a big gambler, you may know someone sitting at the slot machines for hours, waiting for that jackpot to hit.
+Even if they don’t win something one day, they will return to the casino later, hoping for big wins.

-The effectiveness of reinforcement schedules often varies, and heavily depends on the desired behavior and the reinforcement that is distributed.
-You might find yourself highly motivated to buy that ninth ice cream in order to get a free one, but once that reinfrorcement is delivered, you might find your motivation dip.
+The effectiveness of reinforcement schedules often varies and heavily depends on the desired behavior and distributed reinforcement.
+You might find yourself motivated to buy that ninth ice cream for a free one, but once that reinforcement is delivered, you might find your motivation dipping.
 This pattern is confirmed by psychologists who have studied all reinforcement schedules.

 The behavior and reinforcement also impact your decision-making.
-Buying nine ice creams to get one free sounds like a good deal, but buying 99 ice creams to get one free isn’t motivating at all.
-Even if you do love ice cream, buying 99 just to get one free isn’t the best trade-off.
+Buying nine ice creams to get one free sounds like a good deal, but buying 99 ice creams to get one free isn’t motivating.
+Even if you love ice cream, buying 99 just to get one free isn’t the best trade-off.